xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 ### WebServer options

-Current version of chart supports both Unicorn and Puma web servers.
+Current version of chart supports both Webservice and Puma web servers.
-Unicorn is the default, however you can switch to the experimental Puma server by setting `webServer: puma`
+Webservice is the default, however you can switch to the experimental Puma server by setting `webServer: puma`

 Puma unique options: